Coronavirus: Africa in dire need of vaccines | DW | 04.06.2021

 Africa has the lowest vaccination rate of all continents.
-African countries have received only few doses so far.
-But even when doses are available, some countries struggle to get people vaccinated.
+African countries have received few doses so far.
+But, even when doses are available, some countries struggle to get people vaccinated.

 While the global average of people who have at least received the first dose of the vaccine stands at about 11%, the average in Africa is still below 2%.
-And only about 0.6% of people in Africa have been fully vaccinated (that is received both doses).
-That's according to figures from research and data collection organization Our World in Data.
+And only about 0.6% of people in Africa have received both doses to be fully vaccinated.
+That's according to figures from the research and data collection organization Our World in Data.

-Some countries like Tanzania and Chad haven't even started vaccination campaigns.
-Other countries such as Burkina Faso or Madagascar have only just recently begun.
+Some countries, including Tanzania and Chad, haven't even started vaccination campaigns.
+Others, such as Burkina Faso and Madagascar, have only just recently begun.

 But anyone who hoped things would at least get better now can expect to be disappointed.
 The World Health Organization (WHO) and the World Bank recently warned that coronavirus vaccinations in Africa could come to a halt.

-In total, close to 49 million corona vaccine doses have so far been sent to 51 African countries.
-Among them are AstraZeneca vaccines that are largely distributed in Africa, Johnson & Johnson, BioNTech / Pfizer and Sinovac.
+In total, close to 49 million doses have so far been sent to 51 African countries.
+Among them are the AstraZeneca vaccine, which is largely distributed in Africa, Johnson & Johnson, BioNTech-Pfizer and Sinovac.
 Many of these vaccines have reached individual countries via donations or bilateral contracts.

-Social distancing rules often were not adhered to, which significantly contributed to the spike in COVID cases

 But many African countries are financially unable to negotiate their own contracts with vaccine manufacturers.
 And there are ripple effects if few or no vaccines are delivered under the COVAX initiative.
 According to DW research, Uganda, for example, has only received 864,000 doses via COVAX (and most of them have already been used up).
 That is not even enough to immunize 2% of Ugandans for the first time.